karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 <br/>

-[Another disastrous episode](https://www.npr.org/2020/06/24/882683463/the-computer-got-it-wrong-how-facial-recognition-led-to-a-false-arrest-in-michig) of facial recognition tech getting it terribly wrong came as recently as last week when a faulty facial recognition match led to a Michigan man’s arrest for a crime he did not commit.
-Recent studies by [M.I.T.](https://www.nytimes.com/2018/02/09/technology/facial-recognition-race-artificial-intelligence.html) and the [National Institute of Standards and Technology](https://www.nytimes.com/2019/12/19/technology/facial-recognition-bias.html), or NIST, found that even though face recognition works well on white men, the results are not good enough for other demographics (the misidentification ratio can be more than 10 times worse), in part because of a lack of diversity in the images used to develop the underlying databases.
+[<u>Another disastrous episode</u>](https://www.npr.org/2020/06/24/882683463/the-computer-got-it-wrong-how-facial-recognition-led-to-a-false-arrest-in-michig) of facial recognition tech getting it terribly wrong came as recently as last week when a faulty facial recognition match led to a Michigan man’s arrest for a crime he did not commit.
+Recent studies by [<u>M.I.T.</u>](https://www.nytimes.com/2018/02/09/technology/facial-recognition-race-artificial-intelligence.html) and the [<u>National Institute of Standards and Technology</u>](https://www.nytimes.com/2019/12/19/technology/facial-recognition-bias.html), or NIST, found that even though face recognition works well on white men, the results are not good enough for other demographics (the misidentification ratio can be more than 10 times worse), in part because of a lack of diversity in the images used to develop the underlying databases.

 Problems of algorithmic bias are not limited to image/video tasks and they manifest themselves in language tasks too.

-[Language is always “situated”](https://web.stanford.edu/~mjkay/LifeOfLanguage.pdf), i.e., it depends on external references for its understanding and the receiver(s) must be in a position to resolve these references.
+[<u>Language is always “situated”</u>](https://web.stanford.edu/~mjkay/LifeOfLanguage.pdf), i.e., it depends on external references for its understanding and the receiver(s) must be in a position to resolve these references.
 This therefore means that the text used to train models carries latent information about the author and the situation, albeit to varying degrees.

 Due to the situatedness of language, any language data set inevitably carries with it a demographic bias.
 For example, some speech to text transcription models tend to have higher error rates for African Americans, Arabs and South Asians as compared to Americans and Europeans.
 This is because the corpus that the  speech recognition models are trained are dominated by utterances of people from western countries.
 This causes the system to be good at interpreting European and American accents but subpar at transcribing speech from other parts of the world.